Job Title: Chief Consultant

 Ms. Colbert Riley has been a member of AFP since moving to Houston in 1990. serving on multiple committees including a former AFP board member.
 She currently serves in the mentorship program.
 Additionally, Ms. Colbert Riley was named outstanding fundraising professional in 2013.

 Organization: Florida State University College of Business

 Degree(s): Bachelor's degree, MBA

-David VanLone is director of corporate/foundation relations for the Office of Development and Alumni Relations in the Robert H. Smith School of Business at the University of Maryland.
+David VanLone is the chief development officer at the College of Business at Florida State University.
 He has 20 years of experience in development, including a previous post as the senior vice president of major gifts for the Great Rivers Affiliate of the American Heart Association, as well as the Presbyterian Healthcare Foundation, the Baylor Health Care System Foundation, and Southern Methodist University.
 While at SMU, the university announced and completed the $540 million The Campaign for SMU: A Time to Lead initiative.
 Mr. VanLone has served as a fundraising consultant for universities and nonprofits, and as a technical consultant for prospect screening companies.
 He is co-founder, former president and board member of the Southwest Chapter of the Association of Professional Researchers (APRA) and is a frequent presenter for organizations such as CASE, AHP, AFP, APRA.
 In 2009, he was presented with the Jonathan Lindsay Award, which recognizes long service and expertise in prospect research.
 He holds a bachelor’s degree in marketing from St. Bonaventure and an MBA from Syracuse University.